 All life in the garden revolves around it.
-It was made as a celebration of the colours of jewellery in the 1980’s – brash, extravagant and high maintenance.
+It was made as a celebration of the colors of jewellery in the 1980s – brash, extravagant and high maintenance.

-The Cottage garden is everything you'd imagine in a fairytale.
+The Cottage Garden is everything you'd imagine in a fairytale.
 This space spent the first 20 years of its existence as a dedicated vegetable garden, conveniently near the kitchen and supplying the family with fresh produce.

 'The luxury of strolling out into the garden with a basket to ‘market’ it, selecting whatever is most appetising and ready for consumption and then quickly converting these delicious ingredients into a simple meal is one of life’s great pleasures.'